 Those who meditate have sharper minds.
 This is because meditation is associated with changes in gray matter concentration in the brain regions involved in learning and memory processes and emotion regulation.

 It is no coincidence that so many successful people make meditation part of their daily routine, and that companies around the world encourage their employees to engage in meditation practice (4).

-Meditation may also improve sleep quality and help those with insomnia (7).
+Meditation may also improve sleep quality and help those with insomnia (17).